Dive Industry Market

 OIA — Outdoor Industry Association

-You won’t find scuba diving specific data at the Outdoor Industry Association.
+You won’t find scuba diving-specific data at the Outdoor Industry Association except for a small mention in their annual Outdoor Participation Report.
 However, you will develop your knowledge of the outdoor industry, in which the dive industry resides.

 2.8 Some Ridiculous Sources of Dive Industry Statistics and Market Data

 On their website, they were offering a sample of what was in the report.
-This firm segmented the scuba diving market into 4 categories:
+This so-called research firm segmented the scuba diving market into 4 categories:

 - Diving Computers and Gauges

 That’s already looking strange.
-They went on to list which products were in these four categories:
+They went on to list which products were in each category:

 - Rebreathers: Snorkels (I’m not kidding!), Regulators, Octopus